Find Cash Home Buyers in Austin for a Fast, Simple Sale

 4. You can sell your house fast for cash in as few as 10 days.

 A 10-day closing translates as selling your home around five times faster than you would with a buyer who needs traditional financing.
-According to data from Ellie Mae, purchase loans take an average of 50 days to close.
+According to data from ICE Mortgage Technology, purchase loans take an average of 44 days to close.
 With a cash offer provided through HomeLight, you’ll also have the ability to pick a move date that works best for your schedule.
 That’s the ease of Simple Sale!

 If you have the time and energy to search for cash buyers on your own, Austin real estate experts offer these tips:

-• An investor-savvy real estate agent who is active in the local investor community can help you connect with cash buyers even if your objective is to avoid the conventional listing process.
+- Find an investor-savvy real estate agent who is active in the local investor community, as they can help you connect with cash buyers even if your objective is to avoid the conventional listing process.
 Top real estate agents have networks that include house flippers and landlords looking for their next investment property, so they’ll have the inside track to finding cash buyers.
 They’ll also know if your home aligns with an investor’s buy-box or their parameters around the condition, price point, and location of homes they usually purchase.

 Selling your house for cash in Austin

-When you need to sell your Austin home quickly, it can be stressful, especially if you’re facing an imminent financial demand or a moving-date deadline.
+Selling your Austin home can be stressful, especially if you’re facing an imminent financial demand or a moving-date deadline.

 Fortunately, there are individual buyers and investors willing to pay cash for your home in Austin, although Speed says it can be difficult to distinguish between them when looking for a cash buyer.
 That’s why he suggests a platform like Simple Sale, where you’ll also see price estimates of what you might receive if you sell through a top local real estate agent.